Fideuà Mixta - a Spanish Favorite

 3. Heat 2 tablespoons oil in a heavy skillet over medium-low heat and cook onion and garlic with bay leaf until soft and golden, about 10 minutes.
 Increase heat to medium-high and add wine.
 When evaporated, add smoked paprika and tomatoes.
 Simmer, stirring frequently, until mixture is thick, about 20 minutes.
-Remove bay leaf.
+Remove bay leaf, and set aside.

-5. Add half of the tomato mixture (this sofregit can be used to season other dishes), 2 cups of stock, and crumbled saffron.
+5. Add half of the tomato mixture (the rest of the sofregit can be used to season other dishes, but I usually freeze for the next time I make fideuà), stock, and crumbled saffron.
 Raise heat and simmer covered for five minutes.
 Stir, taste, and season with salt and pepper.
 You may wish to add more saffron and/or smoked paprika.

-- To serve 6, use a larger pan and double the pasta, seafood, stock, and use the full amount of tomato mixture.
+To serve 6, use a larger pan and double the pasta, seafood, and stock (use the full amount of tomato mixture instead of half).

 Do-ahead: I make the stock weeks earlier and freeze, toast the pasta earlier in the day, and prep the tomato mixture and garlic-parsley oil 1-3 days ahead.
 The garlic-parsley oil can be used for easy pre-dinner tapas such as tossed with mushrooms, shrimp, or chicken wings.